Skip Navigation or Skip to Content

 Session #1: Leading Self: Participants gain insight into their own leadership strengths and areas for improvement by reviewing results of two 360° instruments and participating in a variety of class activities.
 They also develop an Individual Leadership Development Plan (ILDP) to address their developmental needs.
 They leave the session with a schedule for ILDP implementation and due dates for reporting on other assignments throughout the program.

-Session #2 and #4: Leading Others: Participants learn how to combine passion, reason, choice, empathy and discipline to lead others effectively by participating in highly interactive and experiential classroom activities.
+Session #2 and #4: Leading Others: Participants learn how to combine passion, reason, choice, empathy, and discipline to lead others effectively by participating in highly interactive and experiential classroom activities.

-Session #3: Leading Institutions: Participants are immersed in an in-depth case study to learn about the fiscal and economic challenges of small island governments, and to develop policy advocacy skills.
+Session #3: Leading Institutions: Participants are immersed in an in-depth case study to learn about the fiscal and economic challenges of small island governments and to develop policy advocacy skills.

-Session #5: Capstone – Looking to the Future: The final session is dedicated to reinforcing concepts learned throughout the year, to making final team project presentations, and to celebrating the participants’ learning during the ELDP.
+Session #5: Capstone – Looking to the Future: The final session is dedicated to reinforcing concepts learned throughout the year, making final team project presentations, and celebrating the participants’ learning during the ELDP.
 Participants will also create personal growth plans that focus on their next steps in developing as a leader.

 During each of the above weeks, various guest speakers will address the group, and ELDP faculty will meet individually with participants to track their progress.